mideind/GreynirEngine/doc/reference.rst

         Returns a generator for all descendants of this tree.
 This returns a :py:class:`SimpleTree` instance for every child, recursively, using left-first traversal.

-    .. py:method:: match(self, pattern : str) -> bool

-        Checks whether this subtree matches the given pattern.

-        :param str pattern: The pattern to match against.
-For information about pattern specifications, see :ref:`patterns`.

-        :return: ``True`` if this subtree matches the pattern, or ``False`` if not.

     .. py:attribute:: view